1. Your privacy is important

-MYND Initiative Inc. shall use and disclose personal and sensitive personal information only for the purpose for which it was provided, or a directly related secondary purpose, unless you otherwise provide informed consent, or the use or disclosure of sensitive personal information is authorised by law.
+MYND Initiative Inc. shall use and disclose information only for the purpose for which it was provided, or a directly related secondary purpose, unless you otherwise provide informed consent, or the use or disclosure of sensitive personal information is authorised by law.

-MYND Initiative Inc. treats marketing and seeking donations for its future growth and development as important.
-However, we shall not disclose personal information and/or sensitive personal information to any organisation that assists in our fundraising and marketing, unless approved by said individual.
+We at MYND Initiative Inc. treat marketing and seeking donations for our future growth and development as important.
+However, we shall not disclose information to any organisation that assists in our fundraising and marketing, unless approved by said individual.

 Prior to any release of information to third parties, MYND Initiative Inc. shall inform the individual(s) concerned and request for consent.

 We may use overseas providers of information technology (IT) services including servers and cloud services, which will be reviewed on a case-by-case basis by our Chief Technology Officer.
-MYND Initiative Inc. shall not send any personal information or sensitive personal information about an individual outside Australia without:
+MYND Initiative Inc. shall not send any information about an individual outside Australia without: